The year was 1992. I had just graduated from Boston University Law School, magna cum laude no less. My mom was proud.

 The above programs are your best bet, most likely, for student loan assistance.
 They often have a much shorter time requirement than the federal loan forgiveness program we’ll discuss now.

-However, if you don’t quality for one of these other programs — or if you still have loans left to pay after using these programs — keep the Public Service Loan Forgiveness program in mind.
+However, if you don’t qualify for one of these other programs -- or if you still have loans left to pay after using these programs -- keep the Public Service Loan Forgiveness program in mind.
 The Public Service Loan Forgiveness program will forgive part, or all, of your federal student loan balance after you meet certain qualifications.

 To qualify, you need to: